bluzelle/blzjs/docs/api.md

 Returns a promise resolving the string value of the key.

-Fails when a response is not received or the key does not exist in the database.
+Throws an exception when the key does not exist in the database.

 ### update\(key, value\[, ttl\]\)